 What do I need to paint a wall?

 - Paint (see what kind of paint is best).
 Sherwin Williams and Benjamin Moore are the last two quality paints on the market: forget what you see on tv and what has a cool label: others lack quality solids, which is what stays on your walls in the end.

-- Basic Painting Tools ( I have written something for you: my articles are hopefully short and encourage you to only pick up what you need).
+- Basic Painting Tools ( Just a list: only pick up what you need).

 - Prep the room: move things out as much as possible.
 Also stack small things on big things and cover as much as possible.
 Cheap plastic, not bedsheets protect from drips (sheets bleed paint and will be useless for a big drip and have you ever tried to remove dried latex from cloth?
 Nah-uh.)

 - Need primer?
 Probably not.
 Water stains and mold, yes you need a special sealer, otherwise, meh.
 If you are going from one extreme light to dark or vice versa, you need 3 coats, sorry.
 Use a primer first as it’s cheaper for a first coat, goes on very thin and quick.
 Doing red?
 Why?
 Ok, if you insist, use red, but use a gray primer every time.